We found that Wasabina Mustard microgreens grew differently than Red Garnet or Wasabi Mustard microgreens.

 Growing Wasabina Mustard Microgreens with Great Results

-On the next go-around, we increased the amount of seed on each tray to 2.0-grams.
-One tray went through the blackout period using the dome method, the other the weighted method.
+On the next go-around, we increased the amount of seed on each tray to 2.0 grams.
+One tray went through the blackout period using the dome method, and the other the weighted method.

 After 3-days, we took off the towel that kept the trays in the dark and looked at the results.
 The first photo shows the domed method on the left and the weighted method on the right.